custom-components/nordpool/README.md

 The sensors tries to set some sane default so a minimal setup can be

 ```
-nordpool:

 sensor:
   - platform: nordpool
-    region: "Kr.sand"
+    region: "Kr.sand" # This can be skipped if you want Kr.sand
 ```
-This will setup sensor with the name Elspot kwh Kr.sand in the local currency (NOK) with vat included where the sensors is in kwh/kr

 in configuration.yaml